“We need to look past the outward and into the inward to see the person-the living human soul-standing in front of us.”~Mom

 When we see someone in the grocery store with messy hair and ratty clothes, do we immediately think that they are lazy?
 Or do we think about someone who may have had a really tough morning, someone whose family member could have just died, someone who is so stressed out that getting dressed at all was the most they could do that day. . .

 When we see someone who is overweight, do we silently judge them in our hearts as someone who does not have any self-control, someone who eats all day, someone who doesn’t care about their appearance at all?
-Could it be that they have a medical disorder that causes weight gain?
+Could it be that they have a medical disorder?
 Could it be that they have no control over it?

 When we hear someone with a speech impediment, do we stereotype them as slow, unintelligent, or so socially awkward that they can not even communicate?
 Or do we see someone who might have a neurological disorder like stuttering, someone who has suffered severe brain trauma?
 Do we listen to what they are saying, instead of analyzing how they are saying it?